natoriousbigg/community-repository/Docs/whispercpp-subtitle-timing.md

 ## Keep subtitle segments short
 - **Split on word boundaries**: `--split-on-word true` avoids timing drift by snapping cuts to words instead of token boundaries.
-- **Cap segment length**: `--max-len 20` (roughly a line of ~16 words) forces Whisper.cpp to close a segment instead of letting it accumulate a long chunk that lingers on-screen.
+- **Cap segment length**: `--max-len 80` (roughly four lines of ~16 words) forces Whisper.cpp to close a segment instead of letting it accumulate a long chunk that lingers on-screen.
 - **Limit context carry-over**: `--max-context 0` stops the model from reusing too much prior text, which can otherwise encourage longer, merged segments.

 ## Example command